Lauda expects Brawn to return to F1

-LONDON Niki Lauda says he expects to see departing Mercedes team principal Ross Brawn back in Formula One eventually, even if the Briton is in no hurry to decide his next move.
+LONDON Niki Lauda expects departing Mercedes team principal Ross Brawn to return to Formula One in some capacity once he has gone fishing and taken time out.

-"I will take some time off now and reflect on things, see if the juices start flowing again and next summer make a decision if there are any opportunities or there are things I want to do or people offer me things to do," said Brawn.

-Triple world champion Lauda, non-executive director of the Mercedes team, expected there would be offers and said he had tried hard to convince the 59-year-old to stay.
+Triple world champion Lauda, who is non-executive director of the British-based team, said he had tried hard to convince the 59-year-old to stay in charge but would keep in close contact with him anyway.

-"I'm very sad about it because I wanted him to stay another year," the Austrian told reporters at a function before the Autosport Awards ceremony on Sunday night.
+"I'm very sad about it because I wanted him to stay another year," Austrian Lauda told reporters before the Autosport Awards ceremony on Sunday night.

 "But he says he wants to go fishing.
 So I really tried hard but he stays a consultant to me which I think is very good and important.

-Lauda, who was given a lifetime achievement award on Sunday, said Brawn would be involved in the handover.
+Lauda, who attended a presentation to announce a new partnership with motorsports marketing agency JMI and was later handed a lifetime achievement award at the Autosport event, said Brawn would be involved in the handover.

-"I just had a view on how things should be done and a slightly different view to some other members of management," he added.
-"I think for me it was coming to the end of a period anyway."

-Lauda, whose epic 1976 championship effort was turned into this year's movie 'Rush', was typically blunt about the challenge ahead.
+Lauda, whose epic 1976 championship duel was turned into the movie 'Rush' and released this year, was typically blunt about the challenge ahead.

 HAMILTON TALKS

-Lauda shone more light on the manoeuvring to prise Hamilton away from McLaren at the end of last season, with secret talks in the early hours before the Singapore night race.
+Lauda shone more light on the behind the scenes manoeuvring to prise Hamilton away from McLaren at the end of last season, with secret talks scheduled for the early hours before the Singapore night race.

 "I had to see him in his room between two to four in the morning.
 I was never with a strange racing driver in a room between two to four in the morning," he said.